vedadian/gra_sp_nmt/README.md

-* Behrooz's Sequence To Sequence mapping toolkit
+* Behrooz's neural machine translation toolkit

 ** Main goal
 In exploring the plethora of tools for mapping sequences, I could not find a